 The key to retaining great workers is to create an engaging and rewarding work environment.
 Create a culture that rewards employees for their contributions.
 Incorporate ways to show appreciation for outstanding work that your employees accomplish.
-Your work environment should feel more like a career– a site that makes their employees feel needed– and less than “just a job”.
+Your work environment should feel more like a career– a site that makes their employees feel needed– and more than “just a job.”
 Your team members need to be driven to succeed and must be able to see a path to advancement within your organization.

 Use Surveys to Get Feedback

 Use surveys and an “open door” policy to hear from your staff and to identify their needs.
 Identify areas for individual growth and use employee engagement surveys as a means to determine if your organization is structurally aligned in a way that empowers employees.
 Listen to employee needs, goals, tasks, and even mistakes.

 Create Growth Opportunities

-Create an atmosphere where there are known growth and advancement opportunities available.
+Create an atmosphere where there are growth and advancement opportunities available.
 Employees are more likely to stay when they know there is an opportunity to both become better at their job and advance to the next level.
 Start with fair compensation and benefits, and create a plan that includes bonuses and incentives.
 Create a work culture that rewards and encourages dedication.
 Provide employees with any opportunity to continue learning and mastering their craft.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.